monkeylittle/monkeylittle/_posts/2017-02-22-exploring-kubernetes-init-container-configmap-secret.md

   </div>
 </div>

 I have defined 3 volumes as part of the deployment.
-The first populates the the volume with the contents of the jenkins-ssh-config ConfigMap, the second with the contents of the jenkins-ssh-key Secret and the third is the Jenkins home directory.
+The first populates the volume with the contents of the jenkins-ssh-config ConfigMap, the second with the contents of the jenkins-ssh-key Secret and the third is the Jenkins home directory.

 I have also defined an Init Container that: